GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

                          file="/path/to/the/mesh/file.msh"/>
   </Mesh>

-We strongly recommand to use absolute path to the mesh file.
+We strongly advice to use absolute path to the mesh file.

 GEOSX uses ``ElementRegions`` to support different physics, or to define different constitutive properties.
 An ``ElementRegion`` is defined as a set of ``CellBlocks``.